 Susanne has over 25 years of increasingly responsible experience in government, academia and the nonprofit sector, including a long and varied association with housing policy from many vantage points.
-As Associate Dean for Executive Programs at the University of Maryland, College Park, she created an award winning program for employees of the U.S. Department of Housing and Urban Development, with over 2,000 employees completing a four-course certificate program in low and moderate income housing development.
-As a founding board member and vice president of a nonprofit development corporation, Susanne oversaw the conversion of a troubled public housing complex into a successful mixed income neighborhood in Ward 7 of the District of Columbia.
+As Associate Dean for Executive Programs at the University of Maryland, College Park, she created an award-winning program for employees of the U.S. Department of Housing and Urban Development, with over 2,000 employees completing a four-course certificate program in low and moderate income housing development.
+As a founding board member and vice president of a nonprofit development corporation, Susanne oversaw the conversion of a troubled public housing complex into a successful, mixed-income neighborhood in Ward 7 of the District of Columbia.

-Over an 18 year career at the University of Maryland, Susanne taught courses that dealt with every aspect of moderate and low income housing policy, environmental policy and management control in nonprofit organizations.
+Over an 18-year career at the University of Maryland, Susanne taught courses that dealt with every aspect of moderate and low-income housing policy, environmental policy and management control in nonprofit organizations.
 She was the recipient of a $1 million research grant from the Fannie Mae Foundation, the largest ever awarded.
 Prior to joining the University of Maryland, Susanne worked for Senator Daniel Patrick Moynihan on his work in the Senate Budget and Senate Finance committees; and previously, at the White House Office of Management and Budget as a financial economist dealing with loan guarantees and government sponsored enterprises, especially Freddie Mac and Fannie Mae.
 Prior to becoming Interim President & CEO of DC Habitat, she served on the organization’s board as the Treasurer and development liaison with DC Habitat staff.
 Susanne holds an MBA in public and private finance from Cornell University and a BA from Smith College.

-Rick Bowers — Chief of Operations
+Rick Bowers — Senior Vice President

 Rick provides over twenty-five years of leadership, management, and executive expertise in the construction, residential, multi-family, and development industry.
-As a VP/Director at Fortune 500 firms as well as private regional homebuilders/developers, Rick has in depth insight, knowledge, and diverse experience.
+As a VP/Director at Fortune 500 firms as well as private regional homebuilders/developers, Rick has in-depth insight, knowledge, and diverse experience.

 His credentials include multi-family, condominium, and Active Adult experience; P&L and operations management, purchasing and contracting management; managing homebuilding divisions that exceeded 400 settlements per year; and managing land development, sales, and marketing.
-Rick’s portfolio includes most every product type from stacked multi-family elevator condominiums with structured parking, basic townhomes, award winning single-family luxury homes, and large Active Adult communities.
+Rick’s portfolio includes most every product type from stacked multi-family elevator condominiums with structured parking, basic townhomes, award-winning single-family luxury homes, and large Active Adult communities.

-Jeff Brallier — Project Manager
+Jeff Brallier — Senior Project Manager

 Jeff is a lifelong resident of the DC metro area and joined DC Habitat in 2011.
-He has worked in the construction industry for over 25 years and has specialized in Field Operations, Purchasing, Customer Relations and HOA Management.
+He has worked in the construction industry for over 25 years and has specialized in field operations, purchasing, customer relations and HOA management.

-Jeff has extensive residential construction experience and has managed many large-scale communities to include the construction of single-family homes, townhomes and multi-family housing.
+Jeff has extensive residential construction experience and has managed many large-scale communities to include the construction of single-family homes, townhomes, and multi-family housing.
 New Home Warranty Management was been his most recent focus, having managed customer relations for a national homebuilder with communities in Virginia, West Virginia, Maryland and Delaware.

 Jeff’s primary goals here at DC Habitat are to manage construction purchasing and budgets, reduce operating expenses and maintain warehouse inventory.

-Paula Katrina Drago – Volunteer Services & Corporate Partnerships Manager
+Whitney Canon — Volunteer Services and Corporate Partnerships Manager

 A native New Yorker, PK first became involved with Habitat in high school, when she started volunteering for her local affiliate in Albany.
-She joined DC Habitat in the fall of 2011 as an AmeriCorps member and returned as staff in 2013.
-After serving three terms in AmeriCorps and working for the Corporation for National and Community Service (CNCS)—the federal agency that administers national service programs—she is thrilled to be back at Habitat continuing her work with AmeriCorps, this time as a program manager.
+She served two terms with the AmeriCorps National Civilian Community Corps working with nonprofit and disaster response organizations throughout the West Coast and the New Orleans area.
+In the fall of 2011, PK joined DC Habitat as an AmeriCorps member and later spent time working for the Corporation for National and Community Service (CNCS)—the federal agency that administers national service programs—before returning to DC Habitat as staff in 2013.

 PK has a bachelor’s degree in International Affairs from the George Washington University and loves helping volunteers get their hands dirty on our construction sites.

-Daniel Hines — Construction Supervisor
+Daniel Hines — Production Manager

 Dan is a graduate of Villanova University with a bachelor’s degree in electrical engineering.
 It was at Villanova that he first volunteered with Habitat for Humanity.

 After college, Dan continued volunteering with various Habitat affiliates while he worked as an electrical engineer for Lockheed Martin and received his master’s degree in electrical engineering.
-After a few years of working in engineering, Dan decided to leave his desk job to serve with Habitat full-time as an AmeriCorps volunteer.
+After a few years of working in engineering, Dan decided to leave his desk job to serve with Habitat full-time as an AmeriCorps member.
 Following two years of AmeriCorps service in Orange County, CA and then Sea Island, SC, Dan took a site superintendent position with Habitat for Humanity of Wake County in Raleigh, NC.

 In January of 2012, Dan accepted his position with DC Habitat.
-He enjoys serving the DC community and is excited to be a part of the advances in energy efficient building that DC Habitat is taking on in their buildings.
+He enjoys serving the DC community and is excited to be a part of the advances in energy-efficient building that DC Habitat is taking on in their buildings.

-Luke Hupp – Assistant Construction Supervisor
+Luke Hupp – Construction Supervisor

-Mandy Jansen — Office Administrator
+Mandy Jansen — Office Manager & Housing Programs Associate

-Mandy grew up in Wisconsin and studied Spanish language, International Studies and business at the University of Wisconsin Stevens Point.
-Her passion for service and non-profit work came the year after graduation, which was spent volunteering as a camp counselor in Japan, a Spanish-English interpreter at a community health center in Wisconsin, and doing disaster relief work in Florida.
+Mandy grew up in Wisconsin and studied Spanish language, International Studies, and business at the University of Wisconsin Stevens Point.
+Her passion for service and nonprofit work came the year after graduation, which was spent volunteering as a camp counselor in Japan, a Spanish-English interpreter at a community health center in Wisconsin, and doing disaster relief work in Florida.

 The following year she fell in love with the work and mission of Habitat for Humanity while serving a year as a Fund Development Specialist VISTA member with Habitat for Humanity West Hawaii.
-She followed her service year up with a 5 year stint as the Operations/Grants Manager of the Hawaii Habitat for Humanity Association in Honolulu.
+She followed her service year up with a 5-year stint as the Operations/Grants Manager of the Hawaii Habitat for Humanity Association in Honolulu.

-Mandy joined the staff at Habitat for Humanity of Washington D.C. in late 2012 and brings with her experience working and volunteering with many different affiliates of Habitat for Humanity in the U.S. and abroad.
+Mandy joined the staff at Habitat for Humanity of Washington, D.C. in late 2012 and brings with her experience working and volunteering with many different affiliates of Habitat for Humanity in the U.S. and abroad.

-Peter has over 15 years of progressive international and local experience in customer relationship management and business development for several non-profit organizations in the Washington, D.C. metropolitan area.
+Peter has over 15 years of progressive international and local experience in customer relationship management and business development for several nonprofit organizations in the Washington, D.C. metropolitan area.

-His focus has been on controllership and management accounting for 501c (3) non-profit organizations.
-He has extensive experience in grants management, statutory reporting and compliance monitoring for federally and locally funded projects targeting affordable housing, community development and emergency preparedness.
+His focus has been on controllership and management accounting for 501c (3) nonprofit organizations.
+He has extensive experience in grants management, statutory reporting and compliance monitoring for federally and locally funded projects targeting affordable housing, community development, and emergency preparedness.

 Peter has a Masters Degree in Public (Government) Administration from the University of Rajasthan, Jaipur, India.

-Andrew Modley — Production Manager
+Andrew Modley — Project Manager